hafidsousa/meta-mcp/README.md

 }
 ```

+The `-y` flag ensures that npx runs in non-interactive mode, automatically approving any prompts that might appear during installation or execution.

 ### 2. Find Your Ad Account ID

 If you don't know your Facebook Ad Account ID, you can use the included tool to list all available ad accounts: